 Check Frequently During the First Week

-Properly stored, whole herbs can last for up to a year, and ground herbs can last for three to six months.
-When you're ready to use them, they'll be waiting there for you to make wonderful teas, enhance your recipes, and create your favorite home remedies and beauty products.
-So don't feel intimidated by the drying process.
-Once you've successfully dried your first set of herbs, you'll never want to go back to store bought again.
+Properly stored, whole herbs can last for up to one to three years while ground herbs can last a year or more before losing potency.
+When you're ready to use them, they'll be waiting there for you to make wonderful herbal teas, enhance your recipes, or create your favorite home remedies and beauty products.
+Once you've successfully dried your first set of herbs, you'll never want to go back to store bought ones.